 While caped crusaders and masked vigilantes are certainly one type of superhero (and these can be super fun to enjoy and dream about in the world of fiction), these are certainly not the only kind!

 Other kinds of superheroes are out there in the world, who are probably less obvious but no less important.
 These are the heroes who wear Firemen’s Uniforms or Police Uniforms, those that drive ambulances or Medivac Helicopters.
 Or, sometimes they just wear the clothes of mother or father hard at work.

 Superhero Day is here to remind people all over the world that superheroes can come in any shape, size or color, and being one is more about valor of the heart than having actual super-powers.

 Superhero Day is the perfect time to let the heroes of this life be identified and celebrated!

 History of Superhero Day

-Every day men and women go out in the world and face threats to their lives and livelihood to help protect others from the dangers of fire, crime, and unexpected health issues, but the list of superheroes in real life doesn’t end there.
-Someone helping the homeless with food or clothes, comforting a crying stranger, or stopping to help someone with a flat tire on the side of the road can all be considered superheroes.
-When Superhero Day comes around, keep your eyes open for these superheroes in disguise and be sure to give them some recognition.
+Every day, men and women go out in the world and face difficulties in their lives and livelihood to help protect others from the dangers of fire, crime, and unexpected health issues.
+But the list of superheroes in real life doesn’t even end there!

-The best way to celebrate Superhero Day is to get in touch with your own inner superhero.
+A perfect way to celebrate Superhero Day is to get in touch with your own inner superhero.
 Keep your eyes open for those who are in need of help and instead of thinking “someone should do something”, step up and be that someone.
-From sharing your lunch with someone who forgot those to helping someone change a tire on the side of the road, there’s countless ways that we can all be superheroes in our everyday life.
+From sharing lunch with someone who forgot theirs to helping a stranded person change a tire on the side of the road, countless ways exist that people can all be superheroes in everyday life!